 Dryer: Clothes not drying

 It's not unusual for heavier items like jeans or towels to have a few damp patches when the drying cycle ends, especially in a mixed load of light and heavy fabrics.
-But if the whole load is still soaked, you need to figure out why.
-Try this simple fix first: Clean lint and debris from the vent tube and exhaust duct using a lint brush; lint decreases airflow through the dryer, lowers dryer performance and creating a fire hazard.
+But if the whole load is still wet, you need to figure out why.

 Regular dryer maintenance

 Preventive maintenance for a dryer includes cleaning lint from the vent tube that runs from the dryer to the outdoors.
 Trapped lint can clog the vent, which creates a fire hazard and can increase drying times.

 A clogged vent tube also can cause the dryer to overheat and trip the thermal fuse, causing the dryer to stop.